ServiceCanada/cens/readme.md

 String of the URL to the page to which user is redirected when they unsubscribe from their subscription by clicking the unsubscribe link in an email.

+#### (Optional) Create a topic for an app handling POST volume

+You need to add the last three URLs for redirection

+`thankURL`

+String of the URL to the page to which user is redirected when they subscribe successfully with the POST activated

+`inputErrURL`

+String of the URL to the page to which user is redirected when they fill out the form with input errors with the POST activated

+`failURL`

+String of the URL to the page to which user is redirected when the subscription fails on the server side with the POST activated

 ### Topics Details